 1. Strategic Plan

-Your operations plan serves as a bridge to put your strategic goals into action.
+Your business operations plan serves as a bridge to put your strategic goals into action.
 A solid strategic plan lays the groundwork for writing a successful operations plan.

 2. Goals